-Foundationally, intravenous fluids are sterile saline solutions.
-That means they consist of two things: water and sodium chloride (the saline).
+The IV fluid is a combination of water and sodium chloride, also known as saline.
 Using sodium chloride and water in different ratios (to create high- or low-saline solutions), gives medical professionals different types of IV fluids to work with to address a wide variety of health concerns.

 Additionally, certain IV fluids feature other ingredients as well.
 These solutions can include calcium, potassium, and a simple sugar known as dextrose.
 Again, these IV fluids target specific medical concerns, so a healthcare provider will carefully look at a patient’s health history and current symptoms to determine the optimal choice of treatment.

 IV solutions are an ideal delivery system for vitamins, nutrients, and other supplements.
 The solutions are infused into the bloodstream to rapidly re-balance the body’s fluid levels and provide maximum absorption of the ingredients in the IV.
 This versatility and effectiveness allow providers to create different types of IVs for diverse treatment options.
 IVs bring fast, noticeable results.

 There are two main types of IV fluids: crystalloids and colloids.
 In a crystalloid solution, the particles in the fluid are tiny enough to pass through the semi-permeable cellular membranes.
 In colloid IV solutions, the molecules are too big to cross the membranes.
 This allows the fluid to stay in your bloodstream rather than enter the cells.